-If you want my opinion on the subject (which you probably do, or else why else you'd be reading this?), the stone was probably just fabricated planted at the site by someone, maybe the original diggers, likely to be sold for the highest bidder.
+If you want my opinion on the subject (which you probably do, or else why else would you be reading this?), the stone was probably just fabricated and planted at the site by someone, maybe the original diggers, likely to be sold for the highest bidder.

 Rate this article!

 Fitzpatrick-Matthews, Keith.
 "Oldoway man: a Middle Pleistocene Homo sapiens?", Bad Archaeology, http://www.badarchaeology.com/out-of-place-artefacts/anomalous-human-remains/%E2%80%98oldoway-man%E2%80%99/.
 Accessed 22 February 2022.

 Heinrich, Paul V. "The Mysterious 'Spheres' of Ottosdal, South Africa," National Center for Science Education, https://ncse.ngo/mysterious-spheres-ottosdal-south-africa.
 Accessed 22 February 2022.